 Entrepreneurs need to build profitable businesses in order to be successful.
-Therefore a careful analysis of the costs is required to identify saving potentials and maximize the company’s profits.
-In addition Entrepreneurs also want to compare their cost structure with their competitors and other benchmarks.
-Lastly, the separation into fixed and variable costs allows to run a. break-even analysis and figure out at which sales volume the company will be profitable.
-By running such analysis, the entrepreneur has a good chance to ask himself the right questions in order to identify savings potential or ways to be enhance the company’s economics.
+Therefore, a careful analysis of the costs is required to identify saving potentials and ways to maximize the company’s profits.
+In addition, Entrepreneurs also want to compare their cost structure with their competitors and other benchmarks.
+There are different types of costs, fixed and variable costs.
+By analyzing them one can figure out the break-even point at which sales volume the company will be profitable.
+By running such analysis, the entrepreneur has a good chance to ask himself the right questions in order to identify savings potential or ways to enhance the company’s economics.

 Financial Spreadsheets for Raising Financing

-When dealing with investors and banks, a spreadsheet can become an important communication tool.
+When dealing with investors and banks, a spreadsheet can become an important communication tool as well.

 Company Valuations all rely on Financial Spreadsheets

-Scenario analysis is very useful when defining a downside case, a base case and an upside case.
-Any financial model is inaccurate by definition, as it is only a simulation of reality.
-Thus more important than the output is how the model reacts to a different set of assumptions and understanding what will happen if a company performs worse or better while then drawing the respective conclusions from it.
+Scenario analysis can be done where simple, when defining a downside case, a base case and an upside case.
+Any financial model will be inaccurate by definition, as it is only a simulation of reality.
+More important than the output is how the model reacts to a different set of assumptions and obtain an in-depth understanding what will happen if a company performs worse or better.
 A real estate investor e.g. wants to find out how big would be the cash flow gap if a building is vacated by its current tenant and it will stay empty for 1 to 2 years.
-Depending on the result he will then learn that it might be smarter to lower his rental price expectations earlier than when waiting for two years in order to avoid a financial disaster.
-A Startup requires scenario analysis to simulate the effect on the company’s valuation.
+Depending on the result he will then learn that it might be smarter to lower his rental price expectations earlier than when waiting for two years.
+A company preparing for a sale requires performing a variety of scenario analysis to simulate the effect of different strategies on the company’s valuation at the time of exit.
 By running those scenarios, the management can figure out different ways forward and will obtain an idea what kind of valuation implications these scenarios have.
-Therefore they might be better motivated to work hard to achieve success.